DeepLearnI/demo-project/TUTORIAL.md

 TensorFlow.
 We don't really have to modify it at all in the beginning to just submit it to a cluster of GPU machines using Foundations.

-The code is set to use a very short training time, so the early output may be low quality or even nonsensical; this is just for speed, we'll train the model for longer later in the tutorial.
+The code by default will not train for very long, so the output of initial runs may be low quality or even nonsensical; this is just for speed, we'll train the model for longer later in the tutorial.